chocolateboy/jquery-highlighter/README.md

 # DESCRIPTION

-jQuery Highlighter is a [jQuery](https://jquery.com/) plugin which can be used to highlight new items (e.g. articles, stories, comments) on news sites, blogs, forums and other sites where new content replaces old content.
+jQuery Highlighter is a [jQuery](https://jquery.com/) plugin which can be used to highlight new items (e.g. articles, stories, comments) on news sites, blogs, forums and other sites where old content is replaced by new content.

 For an example of this plugin in action, see [here](https://github.com/chocolateboy/userscripts#highlighters).